 Renunciation is also essential.
 What is it that we are renouncing?
 We are renouncing the first and second noble truths.
 Renunciation is a turning away from something, "I want to get free from this," and actually turning away from it, dropping it.
 What do we have to drop?
 We have to drop in our meditation the impure content of each moment of our mental activity and our focus on it.
 We must renounce them.
 We must renounce the anger, renounce the boredom, renounce the feeling of pain in our legs.
 No matter what the content may be, we focus on the conventional nature of the mental activity itself that is making the appearance of it (the mental hologram) and cognizing of it.
 Merely that.
 So renunciation is essential here, otherwise we are going to stay caught up in the content and be disturbed by it.

-Bodhichitta is also absolutely essential.
-Bodhichitta is aimed at the future enlightenment that can be imputed on our mental continuums, and focuses on it with the intention to attain it and to benefit all beings by means of its attainment.
-Thus, Bodhichitta focuses on the fully attained third and fourth noble truths that are not yet occurring on our mental activity, but for which we have the Buddha-nature factors that will allow their attainment to happen.
-Bodhichitta is not aimed at the enlightenment of Buddha Shakyamuni.
+Bodhicitta is also absolutely essential.
+Bodhicitta is aimed at the future enlightenment that can be imputed on our mental continuums, and focuses on it with the intention to attain it and to benefit all beings by means of its attainment.
+Thus, Bodhicitta focuses on the fully attained third and fourth noble truths that are not yet occurring on our mental activity, but for which we have the Buddha-nature factors that will allow their attainment to happen.
+Bodhicitta is not aimed at the enlightenment of Buddha Shakyamuni.
 It is not aimed at enlightenment in general.
 It is aimed at our own individual subjective future enlightenment, based on its causes, our Buddha-nature factors.

 To be able to meditate on bodhichitta correctly, we need to identify and distinguish its object of focus.
 It is the third and fourth noble truths, in their full sense as a Buddha, that are not yet existing on our mental continuums, but which will come about, based on Buddha-nature, when our mental continuums have experienced all the causes for their attainment.